About Us

 Membership Levels, Titles & Voting Rights.

-Members of IngAust may also use the suffix title of PEng (abbreviation of Professional Engineer).
+Members of IngAust and other Professional Engineers may also use the suffix title of PEng (abbreviation of Professional Engineer).
 Those who are also members of EA may upgrade their PEng suffix title to CPEng (Chartered Professional Engineer) once they have become Chartered through the EA Charter procedure for experienced Professional Engineers.
-A CPEng Professional Engineer must keep up with their Continuing Professional Development (CPD) to retain their CPEng title.
+A CPEng Professional Engineer must keep up with their Continuing Professional Development (CPD) to retain their CPEng suffux title.
 CPD is audited by EA on a regular basis.
 Similarly, those who are members of APEA may upgrade their PEng suffix title to RPEng (Registered Professional Engineer) and keep up with their CPD to retain it.

 All members of IngAust have full voting rights within IngAust.